+15 Content transfer is a key element of the onboarding process and the consumer views this as part of an upgrade process, especially when trading in a phone).
+Moving content (like photos, videos, contacts, etc.) quickly and efficiently from one phone to another really matters to consumers to ensure a seamless continuation of their digital lives.
 Speed is especially important.
 The survey showed that customers' patience wears out at the 15-minute mark.
 When the transfer process took longer, NPS fell.
-In the US. this affected well over half of customers.
+In the US, this affected well over half of customers.
 Obviously, shorter times had a positive effect.
 When the transfer process took less than 15 minutes, NPS jumped by double digits.
 Despite similar wait times between US and UK respondents - there is less of an impact on NPS for UK customers.

-The Findings | 5: Content Transfer is Neither Fast Nor Accurate

-When Data : When Transfer took 2 or More Attempts Was Lost -4 Transfer Accuracy: Effect on NPS -7 (Change in NPS) -15 -19 37% 32% 24% Occurrence 17% (% of customers) N //
+This may be due to the UK's widespread acceptance of queuing (as recently reported by The Economist on "Why Britons Love to Queue").

-When data is lost, NPS falls
+When data is lost, NPS falls As well as speed, accuracy is also vital.

-Accuracy is just as vital as speed.
 Transfers where two or more attempts were needed caused a drop in NPS, and when data was lost (e.g., contacts, messages, photos, videos, music, apps), the drop was nearly double.
 The declines in NPS were much worse in the UK than the US for these issues.
-(As noted previously, this may be a result of UK patience in the queue, but intolerance for poor customer service after a long wait.)
+(As noted previously, this may be a result of UK patience in the queue but intolerance for poor customer service after a long wait.)
 Inaccurate transfers lead to serious customer distress, with 31% of customers in the US and 12% in the UK filing complaints.
 Unfortunately, both issues were commonplace - affecting roughly one third of US customers and one quarter in the UK.
+Customers Express Unhappiness with Phone Care When issues were not resolved, NPS dropped by over one third in the US 17

 Consumers may be keeping phones longer, but faults and malfunctions are a fact of life.
 Customers expect operators to resolve these problems - and complain when they do not.
 Indeed, the report found that when issues were not resolved, NPS dropped by over one third in the US (-36).
 When the issue was fixed, NPS increased by +5 in the US (+4 UK).
 No consumer wants to repeat steps when they switch channels.
-Yet, the research revealed that 62% of US customers had to do so when seeking phone support.
+Yet, the research revealed that 62% of US customers had to do this when seeking phone support.
 Their frustration made 46% of them more likely to switch operators.
 Only slightly lower numbers were seen for UK customers.

-Customers like to have intelligent options, which is why some operators provide contextual offers around trade-in, insurance and extended warranty.
+Customers like to have intelligent options, which is why some operators provide contextual offers around trade-in, insurance, and extended warranty.
 Unfortunately, more than one third of customers in both countries were not given any options.
 This resulted in a negative NPS of -9 in the US and -7 in the UK.
 US customers who did receive such contextual offers had +6 higher NPS (+7 UK).

-Wherever Phone Care Falters, NPS Falls

-(NPS by issue reported, and % Customers Affected)
+Wherever Phone Care Falters, NPS Falls (NPS by issue reported, and % Customers Affected)